square/sharkey/README.md

 host certificate for the requested hostname.

 A log of all issued certificates is stored in a database.
 The server can generate a `known_hosts` file from the issuance log if required.
-It is also possible to have the server strip a suffix from all hostnames (e.g. if all your servers have a common TLD/domain that you don't want in the certificate) via the `--suffix` flag.

 Usage: